If you do not see them...you are not looking.

 The person on your street or in your town who is homeless...the person without a home.

 Shelter is a basic human need.
 Lack of shelter means lack of sleep, lack of hygiene, no kitchen, no storage space, and no safety.
-Holding onto a routine or a level of normalcy is near impossible without a place to call home.
-Luckily, most of us never have to worry about shelter—but not everyone can say the same.
+Maintaining a routine or normalcy is near impossible without a place to call home.
+Luckily, most of us never have to worry about shelter, but not everyone can say the same.
 Continually rising rent prices in Orange County have put housing out of reach for thousands, leaving people deprived of a basic human need.

-The results of the 2015 Point in Time Survey showed that the number of homeless in Orange County had risen by 5% since 2013 indicating that this issue is closer to our homes than ever.
-On any given night almost 4,500 homeless people sleep out on the streets or in a shelter, adding up to a total of 15,000 throughout the year.
-Twelve percent of those people are homeless veterans, thirteen percent suffer from mental illness, and almost 61 percent in shelters are households with children.
+The results of the 2017 Point in Time Survey indicated that the number of homeless people in Orange County had risen by 7.6% since 2015, illustrating that this issue is closer to our homes now more than ever.
+On any given night almost 4,800 homeless people sleep on the streets or in a shelter, and there are several vulnerable populations.

-These statistics are staggering given that our county is one of the wealthiest in the country and possibly even more shocking because we don’t often see the homeless day to day.
-But not all homeless people are as obvious as a man sleeping behind a dumpster.
-Many couch surf with family members or friends, some sleep in their cars, emergency shelters, or cheap motels.
-Being homeless makes it difficult to find or hold a job, to stay clean and healthy, and places severe burdens on families.
-We should acknowledge the homeless in our communities, especially those who may be invisible to the naked eye, and work towards a solution which guarantees everyone a basic standard of life.
+These statistics are staggering given that Orange County is one of the wealthiest in the country, yet homelessness is all around us.
+Not everyone experiencing homelessness is as obvious as a man sleeping behind a dumpster.
+Many couch surf with family members or friends, while others sleep in their cars, emergency shelters, or cheap motels.
+We should acknowledge the homeless in our communities, especially those who may be invisible to the naked eye, and work towards a solution that guarantees everyone a basic standard of life.

-Housing the homeless is something that HomeAid Orange County has worked to achieve for twenty-seven years.
-HomeAid partners with other non-profit organizations to develop and renovate housing projects throughout Orange County and has successfully developed 57 building and renovating housing projects, providing facilities that range from emergency shelters, to interim housing, to permanent supportive housing.
-These projects have successfully transformed over 55,000 lives.
+Housing the homeless is something that HomeAid Orange County has worked to achieve for 28 years.
+By partnering with other non-profit organizations to develop and renovate housing, 61 projects have been developed, ranging from emergency shelters to interim housing to permanent supportive housing.

 Sign-up to volunteer at the cold weather armory shelter to serve individuals or families experiencing homelessness and spread the word this month to your friends and family.